ElazarK/content-docs/playbooks/Hunt_for_bad_IOCs.md

-Assume that malicious IOCs are in the right place in the context and start hunting using available tools.
+Assumes that malicious IOCs are in the right place in the context and starts hunting using available tools.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.